Saturday, February 4, 2012

-The school’s gallery space is made available in the summer to DCAS members as an exhibition space, so last spring I applied to have a show of dad’s work.
+The school’s gallery space is made available in the summer as an exhibition space, so last spring I applied to have a show of dad’s work.
 My proposal was accepted and we got slotted in for a two week stretch in the middle of this past July at the Confluence Gallery.

 Summer around here is nuts, meaning it’s hard to get anything done.
 Add a few unplanned trips to Ontario into the mix and the clock for putting together a show starts running out in a hurry.